 Days Inn by Wyndham Wall

-Days Inn is also located in Wall.
-It’s a standard-budget hotel that offers free continental breakfast, WiFi, and free parking.
-It doesn’t have a pool but does have an on-site fitness center.
+Days Inn by Wyndham Wall is another budget-friendly hotel located in the town of Wall, just a short drive from Badlands National Park.
+It offers standard amenities including free continental breakfast, Wi-Fi, and parking.
+While it doesn’t have a pool, it does feature an on-site fitness center.

 I didn’t realize that this is one of the less visited US National parks.
 I keep seeing amaaazing posts like this about it, so I sort of assumed it would be really crowded.
 I would looove to hike and explore those crazy rock formations and see all the wildlife.
 Prairie dogs may sometimes have the plague, but they are flipping cuties!